druths/comp598-2021/hw6/README.md

 ## Are you on the right track?

 For each HW assignment, we'll provide you with a set of automated tests.
 They are located under the `test` folder.
-For this assignment, do now edit the contents of it!
+For this assignment, do not edit the contents of it!

 These tests should give you some guidance during the process of solving the problems.
 In the `submission_template` folder, run: